-The share of total agricultural area (which is the combination of arable and grazing land) which is irrigated is shown in the chart below.
+The share of total agricultural area (which is the combination of arable and grazing land) which is irrigated is shown in the chart.
 As we see, irrigation is particularly prevalent across South & East Asia and the Middle East; Pakistan, Bangladesh and South Korea all irrigate more than half of their agricultural area.
 India irrigates 35 percent of its agricultural area.

 Levels of irrigation in Sub-Saharan Africa have increased, and continue to have, lower levels of irrigation relative to South Asia and the Middle East & North Africa.
 Poorer progress in increasing crop yields in recent decades in Sub-Saharan Africa has been partly attributed (among other factors including fertilizer application rates and crop varieties) to lower uptake of irrigation in Sub-Saharan Africa.2

 Water is used for a range of industrial applications, including dilution, steam generation, washing, and cooling of manufacturing equipment.
 Industrial water is also used as cooling water for energy generation in fossil fuel and nuclear power plants (hydropower generation is not included in this category), or as wastewater from certain industrial processes.

 The visualization shows the total annual water withdrawals which are used for industrial purposes.
 Globally, the United States is the largest user of industrial water, withdrawing over 300 billion m³ per year.
 This is significantly greater than China, the second largest, at 140 billion m³.